This must have been the easiest one of the Robotime DIY house kits that I have done so far: Miller’s Garden.

 As you can see, number 2 and number 3 are both marked as ‘orange paper’, while the third one needed green paper.

-This was the first time, when making a miniature kit, that I filmed the whole process (excluded some things like the cutting out of the leaves of course) and made a 2 hour tutorial on Youtube.
+This was the first time when making a miniature kit, that I filmed the whole process (excluding some things like the cutting out of the leaves of course) and made a 2-hour tutorial on Youtube.

 You can find a lot of videos from Robotimes miniature kits on YouTube.
 You could contact them through Facebook or email in case of problems.